Monday, September 30, 2013

 Aqui Tiene Café - Linguistics Lesson Mid-Stream

-Click on the illustration above, por favor,
+Click on the illustration above, por favor, To enjoy more of the beautiful details |

 We do fine together. in English- the two men who are adding on 250 square feet to our house.
-They are totally bilingual
+They are totally bilingual.

 But they also share a special lingo.
 It's one that reminds them they are both comrades and cousins.
 I feel honored to share it, just un poco, with them, when I fill their water jug with agua y hielo or bring out café in the morning.
 I've learned a new idiomatic phrase over the last few weeks - Aqui tiene cafe (Here you have coffee).